-The time has come to start finalizing your Thanksgiving meal, and if you're most concerned about timing the defrosting and roasting of your bird, here's a quick calendar for reference.
-Consider using this calculator from Butterball and the following tips from Butterball's turkey experts to also help plan your timing.
+The time has come to start finalizing your Thanksgiving meal, and there's a lot to consider when it comes to timing the defrosting and roasting of your bird.
+How long will it take to thaw a whole turkey?
+How long can a thawed turkey last in the refrigerator?
+Consider using this calculator from Butterball and the following tips from Butterball's turkey experts to help plan your timing.

 Thursday (one week before Thanksgiving)